-Elizabeth Bennett RegMBACP BA (Hons) Integrative Relational Counselling
+Elizabeth Bennett RegMBACP BA (Hons) Degree Integrative-Relational Counselling

-Counselling is a talking process to enable you to speak about the difficulties in your life and discover ways to manage and reduce them.
-I provide a safe, professional, confidential and non-judge-mental space for you to feel at ease and explore contributing events in your life.
+Making the decision to reach out and ask for help is the first step to discovery and understanding more about yourself.
+Counselling is a talking process to enable you to speak about the difficulties in your life and find ways to manage and reduce them.

 Counselling can be very daunting especially if this is your first time.
-We will have an initial assessment to talk about the problems/issues affecting you and see if this works for you.
+We will have an initial assessment to talk about the problems and issues affecting you and see if this works for you. it is an opportunity for you to ask me any questions you may have about counselling.
 There is no pressure to commit to counselling at this stage.

 Training, qualifications & experience

-I am a member of BACP, adhering to their code of ethics and my work is regularly supervised by an Accredited Counsellor.
+I am a Registered Member of BACP, adhering to their code of ethics and my work is regularly supervised by an Accredited supervisor.